jackrabbit72380/Uniflow/README.md

 Uniflow is a Windows GUI Frontend for Emulation.

-It fetures a Windows-based graphical user interface that evolved from the FlowMii,WiiFlow and CEMUGUI projects.
+Pourpus
 The application serves as a comprehensive frontend for emulator management & game library organization.

+Compaability
+It's importent to know that This version is only working with xenia emulator at the moment, with more emulator support planed in the future.

+Development
 It's developed using AutoIt for programming, with rendering handled by the Irrlicht 3D game engine through a plugin system.

+History
+It fetures a Windows-based graphical user interface that evolved from the FlowMii,WiiFlow and CEMUGUI projects.
 The project was originally led by TOSanthony, with my initial involvement as a graphic artist.
-Following TOSanthony's departure, I assumed the role of lead developer and undertook a significant rebuild of the project after experiencing data loss.
+Following TOSanthony's departure, I assumed the role of lead developer & undertook a significant rebuild of the project after experiencing some data loss.
+Through a combination of programming experience and AI assistance, I've successfully restored the project to a functional state.
+While most core features are operational, a critical bug affecting the theme system currently prevents a full release. because at the moment themes are not fully working, properly.

 Current Status
-Through a combination of programming experience and AI assistance, I've successfully restored the project to a functional state.
-While most core features are operational, a critical bug affecting the theme system currently prevents a full release.
+working build
+Changed project from Privet to pubic

 Features
 Working Components
 Comprehensive game library management
 Online scraper integration for game metadata
 Local scraper functionality